An Explainable Deep-learning Model of Proton Auroras on Mars: Discussion

-We performed a SHAP analysis of the trained ANN to explain and validate the modelled Ly-$\alpha$ intensities and uncover the correlations learned by the ANN between the inputs and the proton aurora enhancements.
-We find that the SZA (measured at the proton aurora altitudes) and solar season ${\rm L_s}$ contributes most significantly to the modelled Ly-$\alpha$ enhancements.
-The modelled enhancements are high for low SZAs and ${\rm L_s \sim 270\degree}$ as expected, consistent with the findings of \citet{Hughes2019}.
-The modelled enhancements are also high for morning local time hours (see Appendix), and show a preference for dawn hours, the significance of which needs to be explored further.
-The modelled enhancements are high for high values of solar wind temperature and density, and are sensitive to the IMF orientation.
-Particularly, the modelled enhancements are high when IMF is radially directed. \citet{Chaffin2022} suggested that these conditions may facilitate direct depositions solar wind protons inside Mars' magnetosphere, although further analysis is required to establish whether the ANN model can provide an evidence of such a mechanism.
-The modelled enhancements are unexpectedly high for low values of thermosphere proton temperatures, and also high values of penetrating proton fluxes at energies (${\rm \sim 100~eV}$) significantly lower than the typical solar wind energy of 1~keV.
-This may be indicative of a significant penetrating proton population that is de-excited and de-energised as a consequence of repeated charge-exchange collisions in the bulk of the ${\rm CO_2}$ atmosphere.
+We performed a SHAP analysis of the trained ANN to explain and validate the modeled Ly-${\rm \alpha}$ intensities and uncover the correlations learned by the ANN between the inputs and the modeled Ly-${\rm \alpha}$ intensity enhancements between altitudes 110 -- 150~km.
+We find that the SZA (measured at the proton aurora altitudes) and solar season ${\rm L_s}$ contributes most significantly to the modeled Ly-$\alpha$ enhancements.
+The modeled enhancements peak for low SZAs and ${\rm L_s \sim 270\degree}$ as expected, consistent with the findings of \citet{Hughes2019}.
+The peak corresponding to ${\rm L_s \sim 270\degree}$ in SHAPs is expected as the training data is dominated by samples from these solar longitudes, which facilitates the ANN to learn the dependence on ${\rm L_s}$.
+However, relatively few samples from low SZAs are available in the training data (Appendix Figure~\ref{fig:lsszaosDist}) and therefore it is remarkable that the SHAPs trend for SZA shows the true expected relationship with highest contributions from low SZAs $\sim 0\degree$.
+The observed ${\rm Ly-\alpha}$ peak enhancements for limb scans within each orbit also increases with decreasing SZA \citep{Hughes2021T}, and the modeled SZA dependence may be a consequence of this pattern in the data.
+We do not find a significant relationship between the SZA measured at the spacecraft locations and the modeled enhancements (see Appendix Figure~\ref{fig:shapGr2}).

+The modeled enhancements are also high for morning local time hours, and peak at very early hours.
+The observations corresponding to these hours are sampled mainly from around the northern and southern polar region latitudes during the respective summers (Appendix Figure~\ref{fig:ltBias}).
+Yet, these observations do not seem to be biased by an excessive number of proton aurora occurrences with high EM values (Figure~\ref{fig:shapGr1}).
+Hence, the significance of these early hours for proton auroras needs to be explored further.